Free boundary regularity and well-posedness of physical solutions to the supercooled Stefan problem: Introduction

 Taking advantage of the fact that jump times do not accumulate, one sees that, near any free boundary point that lies outside of a jump, $\nu\equiv \alpha^{-1}$.
 In that case, \eqref{intro obstacle} becomes the standard obstacle problem with constant source, which allows us to perform a classical blow-up analysis on these non-jump points (see \cite{CafObstacle,CafPetSha}), to achieve a precise understanding of the singular points, and to prove Theorem \ref{thm: classification}.
 Finally, we leverage the information obtained from the blow-up analysis, as well as the second-order estimates \eqref{2 order intro}, to show that the freezing time is of class $C^1$, proving Theorem \ref{thm: C1 regu}.

 We note that the transformation \eqref{intro duvaut} was first used in \cite{KK}, where the authors exploited the properties of the potential $w$, in the higher-dimensional supercooled Stefan problem, to establish, among other things, the lower-semicontinuity of the freezing time $s$ (for the classical Stefan problem, this type of transformation dates back to \cite{duvaut}).
 Furthermore, the idea of obtaining higher regularity results for the free boundary by leveraging the regularity theory of the parabolic obstacle problem for $w$ was first suggested in \cite[Sec.
 4.3]{KK}.
+Since this paper was first posted, the local free boundary regularity theory for the supercooled Stefan problem in $\R^d$ was developed in \cite{EKM}, where the $C^1$ regularity of $s$ and the structure of the singular set are established in arbitrary dimensions.
+The companion paper \cite{CKM} studies, also in arbitrary dimensions, \emph{maximal solutions} \cite{CKK,KK}, a selection principle that delays solidification as much as possible, in analogy with the minimal jump condition \eqref{eq: physical defi}, and establishes further regularity properties and stability results for this class.